yonatanhakatan/angular-rest-support/README.md

 }
 ```

-Then your response transformer could look like this:
+Your response transformer could look like this:

 ```javascript
 angular